cgrates/cgrates/docs/apicalls.rst

 	Resets the accumulated volume discount seconds (to zero).

 AddRecievedCallSeconds
-	Adds the specified amount of seconds to the recived call seconds.
-When the threshold specified in the user's tariff plan is reached then the recived call budget is reseted and the bonus specified in the tariff plan is applyed.
+	Adds the specified amount of seconds to the received call seconds.
+When the threshold specified in the user's tariff plan is reached then the received call budget is reseted and the bonus specified in the tariff plan is applied.
 	The amount filed has to be filled in call descriptor.

 ResetUserBudget
 	Resets user budgets value to the amounts specified in the tariff plan.

-Http
+HTTP
 ----

 getcost